open-vianu/vianu-fraudcrawler/README.md

 Intelligent Market Monitoring

 The pipeline for monitoring the market has the folling main steps:
-1. search for a given search_term using SerpAPI
+1. search for a given term using SerpAPI
 2. get product information using ZyteAPI
 3. assess relevance of the found products using an OpenAI API